Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: A Universal Construction for Infinite Tensor Products

 We now focus on proving the following statement, which intuitively states that adjoining infinite tensor products satisfies a natural universal property.
 This result is propaedeutic for our aims, but it is also of independent interest for other works using infinite tensor products \cite{chen2024aldoushoover,fritz2021definetti,fritzrischel2019zeroone}.

-\begin{theorem} Let $\cC$ be a semicartesian category with cancellative deletions.
-Then there exist a semicartesian category $\inften{\cC}$ with infinite tensor products and a strict symmetric monoidal functor $\cC \to \inften{\cC}$, such that for every semicartesian category $\cD$ with infinite tensor products and every symmetric monoidal functor $\phi \colon \cC \to \cD$, there exists an ITP-preserving symmetric monoidal functor $\tilde{\phi}\colon \inften{\cC}\to \cD$ such that the following diagram commutes
+\begin{theorem} Let $\cC$ be a semicartesian category.
+Then there exist a semicartesian category $\inften{\cC}$ with infinite tensor products and a fully faithful symmetric monoidal functor $\cC \to \inften{\cC}$, such that for every semicartesian category $\cD$ with infinite tensor products and every symmetric monoidal functor $\phi \colon \cC \to \cD$, there exists an ITP-preserving symmetric monoidal functor $\tilde{\phi}\colon \inften{\cC}\to \cD$ such that the following diagram commutes